iffy/generalconference/data/eng/1974-04/036-missionary-work-a-major-responsibility/text.md

-# Missionary Work: A Major Responsibility
+# Missionary Work:A Major Responsibility

 Humbly and gratefully I stand before you this glorious Sabbath day.
 I'm sure, President Kimball, that in addition to these lovely sisters of the Tabernacle